Wade-Hudson/Passed-the-CompTIA-220-1101-Here-How-You-Can-Too/README.md

 <h2>Here’s what helped me pass the A+ exam:</h2>

 <ul>
-    <li><strong>CompTIA A+ DumpsSpot Study Guide (Exam 220-1101 & 220-1102):</strong> This guide from DumpsSpot itself is super comprehensive and covers all the essential topics.
-It’s great for building a solid foundation.</li> <a href="https://bit.ly/CompTIA_Study_Guide" target="_blank">STUDY GUIDE</a>.</p>

   <li><strong>Professor Messer’s Free Videos:</strong> His YouTube channel is a goldmine!
 He covers every topic in the A+ domains with easy-to-understand explanations and practice questions.</li>

   <li><strong>Jason Dion’s Practice Exams on Udemy:</strong> I highly recommend his practice tests!
 They closely mirror the actual exam format, helping you get a feel for the test’s structure and the type of questions you’ll face.</li>

-  <li><strong>ITExamsTest A+ Practice Questions:</strong> Another incredible resource that I used to reinforce my knowledge.
+  <li><strong>Highly Recommended A+ Practice Questions:</strong> Another incredible resource that I used to reinforce my knowledge.
 The platform’s practice questions were tougher than the real exam, which prepared me well.</li>
   <a href="https://bit.ly/CompTIA-Practice-Questions" target="_blank">Best Practice Questions</a>.</p>

   <li><strong>CompTIA A+ Exam Cram by David L. Prowse:</strong> This book offers condensed notes and study tips for quick revision.
 It’s perfect for when you're reviewing in the days leading up to your test.</li>